arnaumarin/LFPDeepStates/README.md

 Make sure to follow the instructions in the notebooks to properly preprocess your data, train the models, and perform the classification and transition detection tasks.

-## Citations
-If you find this repository useful for your research, please consider citing our work:

 ## Issues
 For any questions or issues, feel free to raise an issue on this GitHub repository, and we will do our best!